tingwongsom/lcjs-showcase-trading/README.md

 # LightningChart<sup>&#174;</sup>JS Trading showcase application

-Trading chart created using LightningChart JS and worldtradingdata.com API.
-Fetches requested stock data, and renders a variety of trading indicators, such as:
+Trading chart application created using LightningChart JS and worldtradingdata.com API.
-- OHLC.
-- Simple Moving Average.
-- Exponential Moving Average.
-- Bollinger Bands.
-- Volume.
-- Relative Strength Index .

 The logic of computing the trading indicators values is separated into its own open source project at https://github.com/Arction/lcjs-analysis.

 More information about LightningChart<sup>&#174;</sup> JS can be found from our website, https://www.arction.com/lightningchart-js/.

+## Description

+Trading chart with live data fetched from worldtradingdata.com.
+Features:
+- OHLC
+- Simple Moving Average
+- Exponential Moving Average
+- Bollinger Bands
+- Volume
+- Relative Strength Index

 ## Getting Started